-I discovered the Peloton app last year and instantly subscribed after the free trial.
+I discovered the Peloton app in the summer of 2018 and instantly subscribed after the free trial.
 Sold!
 I did an entire review of the Peloton app here.

 While I don’t have the official bike since it’s not available yet in France and there are better quality commercial bikes, I’m happy to pay the $12.99/month for the app.
 Like best-spent-money-all-month level of happy.